 Pau Casals

-Pau Casals i Defilló, known in English as Pablo Casals, was a Spanish and Puerto Rican cellist, composer, and conductor.
+Pau Casals i Defilló, also known in English as Pablo Casals, was a Catalan and Puerto Rican cellist, composer, and conductor, born in Spain.
 He made many recordings throughout his career of solo, chamber, and orchestral music, including some as conductor, but he is perhaps best remembered for the recordings he made of the Cello Suites by Bach.
 He was awarded the Presidential Medal of Freedom in 1963 by President John F. Kennedy.